avioconsulting/mule-azure-key-vault-connector/README.md

 # Azure Key Vault Extension

 This connector allows the easy integration with Azure Key Vault.
-All operations use the [Azure Key Vault REST API](https://docs.microsoft.com/en-us/rest/api/keyvault/) being invoked with non-blocking async requests.
+All operations use the [Azure Key Vault REST API](https://docs.microsoft.com/en-us/rest/api/keyvault/) being invoked with a HTTP Client.

 ## Operations